 Below is the Italian oil company’s record of events that led to the acquisition of OPL 245, as found on the company’s website.

-“In 2009, Eni was put into contact with EVP (of Mr Obi), the representative of Malabu.
+“In 2009, Eni was put into contact with EVP (of Mr. Obi), the representative of Malabu.
 In the first phase of negotiations for the purchase of a part of the OPL 245 licence from Malabu, Eni negotiated with Malabu through its representative and its financial and legal advisors (including EVP the company of Mr Obi who had a mandate from Malabu to negotiate on their behalf).

 In this phase, at the end of 2010, when the negotiations had stalled, Luigi Bisignani made contact with Claudio Descalzi through the office of Paolo Scaroni.
 Two, at most three, telephone calls were made without any substantial result.
 In fact, subsequently, for various reasons including the unclear situation concerning the shareholder structure of Malabu, negotiations between Eni and Malabu broke down.

 It was Claudio Descalzi who advised the Board of Directors of Eni not to proceed.
-As explained earlier in this dossier, a deal was subsequently made by Eni and Shell with the Nigerian government that issued a new licence for OPL 245.
+As explained earlier in this dossier, a deal was subsequently made by Eni and Shell with the Nigerian government that issued a new license for OPL 245.

 Eni and Shell signed agreements exclusively with the Nigerian government and paid the government on a current account.
-The Nigerian government then paid Malabu using the money received from Eni and Shell to obtain the necessary consent from Malabu to cancel the previous licence (a prerequisite for the release of the new licence for Eni and Shell), any subsequent cash flows are wholly unrelated to Eni and Shell.”
+The Nigerian government then paid Malabu using the money received from Eni and Shell to obtain the necessary consent from Malabu to cancel the previous license (a prerequisite for the release of the new licence for Eni and Shell), any subsequent cash flows are wholly unrelated to Eni and Shell.”